plomgrading/plom/plom/db/notesOnDB.md

 Note that when we do upload sanity checks we want to upload either
 * a new bundle
-* an existing bundle where the name **and** md5sum match exactly - this is probably continuing a crashed upload.
+* an existing bundle where the name **and** md5sum match exactly - this can happen when, for example, separately uploading the unknown pages of a bundle, or continuing an interrupted upload (such as after a crash).

 but definitely do not want to upload when
 * the name matches and existing bundle but the md5sum does not - this is bad file hygiene.